sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 Alternatives to using the X Range Filter parameter in this example include:

 - The Text Table method with `"detectMultipleLinesPerRow": true` configured.
-- LLM-powered methods, such as the NLP Table method.
+- LLM-based methods, such as the NLP Table method.

 Try out this example in the Sensible app using the following document and config: